-With this testimony, I hope to impress upon you several points: the importance of Port Fourchon to the offshore oil and gas industry; the contribution that Port Fourchon therefore makes to the national economy; the impact that the Deepwater Horizon incident had on our Port; and the impact that the President's moratorium on offshore drilling has had and continues to have on our Port as a result of the continued delays in the permitting process.
+With this testimony, I hope to impress upon you several points: the importance of Port Fourchon to the offshore oil and gas industry; the contribution that Port Fourchon therefore makes to the national economy; and the importance of robust oil and gas lease sales in the Gulf of Mexico to not just the Gulf economy and not just with respect to offshore fossil fuel development, but to our national economy, and to sustain long term, offshore energy development from all available sources that our Country intends to pursue.

 By way of background, The Greater Lafourche Port Commission, a political subdivision of the state of Louisiana, facilitates the economic growth of the communities in which it operates by maximizing the flow of trade and commerce.
 We do this to grow our economy and preserve our environment and heritage.
 The Port Commission exercises jurisdiction over the Tenth Ward of Lafourche Parish, south of the Intracoastal Waterway, including Port Fourchon and the South Lafourche Leonard Miller, Jr. Airport.
-The Port Commission has been in existence since 1960 and the 9 member Board of Commissioners is the only elected Port Commission in the State of Louisiana.
+The Port Commission has been in existence since 1960 and its 9 member Board of Commissioners is the only elected Port Commission in the State of Louisiana.
 Port Fourchon is located on the Gulf of Mexico near the mouth of Bayou Lafourche and it is the only Louisiana port directly on the Gulf of Mexico.
-Although 675 million barrels of crude oil per year are transported via pipelines through the Port, Port Fourchon does not handle any bulk oil and gas per se.
-Rather, we are an intermodal offshore supply port -- more than 250 companies utilize Port Fourchon in servicing offshore rigs in the Gulf of Mexico, carrying equipment, supplies and personnel to offshore locations.
-In terms of service, Port Fourchon's tenants provide services to 90 percent of all deepwater rigs in the Gulf of Mexico and roughly 45 percent of all shallow water rigs in the Gulf.
-70% of all Gulf oil now comes from deepwater Gulf of Mexico operations.
-In sum, Port Fourchon plays a vital role in 18% of the nation's oil supply.
+Although 675 million barrels of domestically produced and imported crude oil per year are transported via pipelines through the Port, Port Fourchon does not handle any bulk oil and gas per se.
+Rather, we are an intermodal offshore supply port.
+More than 250 companies utilize Port Fourchon in servicing offshore rigs in the Gulf of Mexico, carrying equipment, supplies and personnel to offshore locations.
+In terms of service, Port Fourchon's tenants provide services to 90 percent of all deepwater rigs in the Gulf of Mexico, and roughly 45 percent of all shallow water rigs in the Gulf.
+80% of all Gulf oil now comes from deepwater Gulf of Mexico operations.
+In total, Port Fourchon plays a key roll in 18% of the nation's oil supply.

 In a recent study conducted by Dr. Loren C. Scott, former Chair of the LSU Economics Department, of the economic impact to the nation of Port Fourchon, Dr. Scott finds that more than \$63 billion in total value of oil and gas are associated with Port Fourchon.
 With the Chairman's permission, I would like to submit this study to the Committee for the Record.
-The Port commissioned Dr. Scott to conduct this economic study as a means of documenting the importance of Port Fourchon to the Nation.
-The study contemplates the economic impact to the Nation of a three-week disruption of activities at the Port.
-We did this to demonstrate to Congress and to Executive Branch Departments the significance of our Port, as a means of justifying federal participation for a variety of infrastructure development needs, such as modernizing Louisiana Highway One which connects the Port to the rest of the world, or for seaport security funding, or for additional hurricane protection.
-Indeed, in back to back years, Port Fourchon itself and the oil and gas rigs it services were impacted to varying degrees by Hurricanes Katrina, Rita, Ike and Gustav.
-All of these were significant storm events.
-We live with these every year.
-Our port, our community and the offshore industry know how to recover, and in these and many more similar events, we recovered quickly.
-But never did we consider that the interruption of our operations and the impact it would have would be at the hands of our own government.
-Before I discuss this impact though, let me speak for a moment on the BP spill itself.
+The Port commissioned Dr. Scott to conduct this economic study as a means of documenting the importance of Port Fourchon to the Nation, as a means of justifying federal participation in infrastructure development at the Port, such as modernizing Louisiana Highway One which connects the Port to the rest of the world, or for seaport security funding, or for additional hurricane protection.
+Another study published by the U.S. Department of Homeland Security's